daegalus/csrd/content.en/05-game-mastering/03-cyphers.md

 Level: 1d6

-Effect: For one hour, the user gains Armor equal to the cypher’s level against damage from skeletons, zombies, ghosts, vampires, and other undead creatures.
+Effect: For one hour, the user gains Armor equal to the cypher's level against damage from skeletons, zombies, ghosts, vampires, and other undead creatures.

 WALKING CORPSE

 Level: 1d6

 Effect: Animates a corpse as a level 1 (or level 2 for cypher level 5 and higher) undead skeleton or zombie, depending on the condition of the body.
 The corpse can be no larger than a typical human.
 The animated corpse has none of the intelligence, memories, or special abilities that it had in life.
-The creature follows the user’s verbal commands for one hour, after which it becomes an inert corpse.
+The creature follows the user's verbal commands for one hour, after which it becomes an inert corpse.
 Unless the creature is killed by damage, the user can reanimate it again when its time expires, but any damage it had when it became inert applies to its newly reanimated state.

 MANIFEST CYPHERS

-Because manifest cyphers are physical objects, and people are familiar with the idea of finding “treasure” as part of playing an RPG, these kinds of cyphers are easy to get into the hands of the PCs.
+Because manifest cyphers are physical objects, and people are familiar with the idea of finding "treasure" as part of playing an RPG, these kinds of cyphers are easy to get into the hands of the PCs.
 They are often found in groups of one to six (the GM can roll 1d6 to determine the number), usually because the characters are searching for them.
 They might be among the possessions of a fallen foe, hidden in a secret room, or scattered amid the wreckage of a crashed starship.
 The GM can prepare a list ahead of time of what successful searchers find.
 Sometimes this list is random, and sometimes there is logic behind it.
-For example, a warlock’s laboratory might contain four different magic potions that the PCs can find.
+For example, a warlock's laboratory might contain four different magic potions that the PCs can find.

 If the characters search for cyphers, the GM sets the difficulty of the task.
 It is usually 3 or 4, and scavenging can take fifteen minutes to an hour.

 Scavenging is not the only way to obtain manifest cyphers.
 They can also be given as gifts, traded with merchants, or sometimes purchased in a shop.

-Unlike subtle cyphers, characters don’t automatically know what manifest cyphers do.
+Unlike subtle cyphers, characters don't automatically know what manifest cyphers do.
 Once the PCs find a manifest cypher, identifying it is a separate task, based on Intellect and modified by knowledge of the topic at hand.
 In a fantasy setting, that knowledge would probably be magic, but in a science fiction setting, it might be technology.
 The GM sets the difficulty of the task, but it is usually 1 or 2.
 Thus, even the smallest amount of knowledge means that cypher identification is automatic.
 The process takes one to ten minutes.
-If the PCs can’t identify a cypher, they can bring it to an expert for identification and perhaps trade, if desired.
+If the PCs can't identify a cypher, they can bring it to an expert for identification and perhaps trade, if desired.

 MANIFEST CYPHERS DUPLICATING SUBLE CYPHERS

 Lots of overlap exists between what subtle cyphers and manifest cyphers can do.
 Nearly anything that can be explained as a subtle cypher can just as easily be a magic item, scientific device, or other manifest object.
 A bit of luck that helps you sneak (a subtle cypher) and a potion that helps you sneak (a manifest cypher) do the exact same thing for a character.
 One advantage of manifest cyphers is that characters can easily trade them to each other or sell them to NPCs.
-On the other hand, manifest cyphers can be dropped or stolen, and subtle cyphers can’t.
+On the other hand, manifest cyphers can be dropped or stolen, and subtle cyphers can't.

-It’s fine if the GM decides to include both kinds of cyphers in the same game.
+It's fine if the GM decides to include both kinds of cyphers in the same game.
 A horror game could begin with the PCs as normal people with subtle cyphers, but as time goes on, they find one-use spells in occult tomes, weird potions, and bone dust that has strange powers.

 USING CYPHERS